 Introduction Laggantalluch Head is an area

-of granite sea-cliffs south of Stranraer, on the coast of the North Channel near
+of diorite (a rock like fine granite) sea-cliffs south of Stranraer.
+They lie on the coast of the North Channel near

-southwest of Scotland.
+the Mull of Galloway.
 The crag is often warm and sunny when much of

 Pictured above are myself and Linda on Stingray, on a day when much of Scotland was damp, cold and dreich!

 Access The crags are mostly tidal, but many routes are still accessible at high tide and some completely on dry land.
 To get here follow the A77 or A75 towards Stranraer then the A716 down the east shore of the Rhins to Drummore village.
 From here follow the B7041 then an unnamed minor road westwards to Portencorkrie Bay.
 A wee track runs down to the shore between Knockenculie and Barncorkrie farms.
 About 50m before the derelict cottage cross the fence and burn and head north.
 Cut across two grassy fields to the north, rising slightly to reach a fence line running northwards (parallel to the shore) about 60m above sea level (fence is marked on the 1:25,000 OS map).
 Follow this fence.
 When the fence turns sharp right leave it and go diagonally down the slope to reach the top of the main cliff.
 A total walk of about 15-20 minutes from the road to reach the crags.
 This approach route at first appears to climb much higher than necessary, but it is the best way in.
 You can also walk closer to the shore around from the derelict cottage to the crags, but it's much rougher walking, and you'll eventually get to a big dry zawn that forces you a lot higher anyway.

 Guidebook For a definitive list of all the climbs at Laggantalluch Head see the SMC published Lowland Outcrops guidebook.

 Birds Sea birds (mainly gulls can be a problem here into late July.
 The numbers seem to be very variable by year.